orsf() no longer throws errors or warnings when you

 https://github.com/mlr-org/mlr3extralearners/issues/259.

-now accepts
+predict.orsf_fit now accepts

-and returns sensible values.
+pred_horizon = 0 and returns sensible values.
 Thanks to

 @mattwarkentin